 Oklahoma's projected job growth rates for the coming decade in counseling specialties are as follows: marriage and family therapists, 32.59%; educational, vocational and school counseling, 27.64%; rehabilitation counseling, 27.48%; substance abuse and behavioral disorder counseling, 27.31%; mental health counseling, 21.36%.

 Economists expect demand for counselors to remain strong for a considerable amount of time, signaling not only increased jobs, but also greater opportunities for advancement.
-Get started on your counseling degree today by requesting information from the schools listed below.
+You can start on your counseling degree by requesting information from the schools listed below.